 - Flights and package holidays.
 You should have a refund within seven days if your flight is cancelled.
 If your package holiday has been cancelled, this refund should be given to you in full within 14 days.
 Bear in mind, this may be longer if there are a higher number of refunds being processed than normal.

 - Other travel bookings, such as hotels and car hire.
 You still should get a refund.
 Especially if the service you booked will not be provided.
-Although, it may be harder if the business is abroad, stick to your guns.
+While it may be harder if the business is abroad, stick to your guns.

 What should I do if my last minute holiday is cancelled due to COVID-19?